-For any research paper, you must cite the sources that you use within the text as you discuss them and at the end of the paper in a bibliography commonly called a Works Cited or a References page.
+For any research paper, you must cite the sources that you use within the text as you discuss them AND at the end of the paper in a bibliography commonly called a Works Cited or a References page.
 Universities most often use APA, MLA or Chicago style, and each style manual dictates how you should produce these citations, both in-text and in your bibliography.

-Additionally, Easy Writer summarizes the major styles and will answer most questions on citing; (a copy is available at the Information Desk and for purchase at the University Bookstore.)
+The print editions of the leading style guides are considered the authoritative source.
+The ACS, APA, ASA, Chicago, CSE, MLA, and Turabian style guides are available in our Library at the Library Service Desk.
+Additionally, Easy Writer summarizes the major styles and will answer most questions on citing.
+Easy Writer is available to borrow at the Library Services Desk and for purchase at the University Bookstore.